 At the same time having a family and becoming a mother was something I longed for.
 Later than most I became a wife, as well as a step-mom to two amazing kids, and then after a long journey, when it seemed so unlikely my husband and I became parents to our youngest through adoption.

 And even with all of my education and years supporting other parents and families (or maybe because of...)
 I wasn't prepared for how my world would be rocked by this new experience.
-Every facet of my life suffered in those early months and years of my baby's life, including my health (a life long journey and story in itself!), my relationships with my most cherished people, and my own sense of self.
+Every facet of my life suffered in those early months and years of my baby's life, including my health, my relationships with my most cherished people, and my own sense of self.
 So, in addition to lots of training and experience, I now have my own catalog of observations, mistakes, challenges and lessons learned.
 This also led me to start a healing journey to reclaim and reshape all of those areas of my life including a year of studying wellness and nutrition through the Institute for Integrative Nutrition.

 "The moment a child is born, the mother is also born.
 She never existed before.
 The woman existed, but the mother, never.
 A mother is something absolutely new. "